+- are instructed to relieve the pressure,

+- stop spraying,

+- check or service any of the system equipment,

+- or install or clean the spray tip.

-- 1. Engage the gun safety latch.
+- 1. Lock the gun trigger safety.

 - 2. Turn the ON/OFF switch to OFF.

 - 3. Unplug the power supply cord.

-- 4. Disengage the gun safety latch.
-Hold a metal part of the gun firmly to a grounded metal pail.
-Trigger the gun to relieve pressure.
+- 4. Unlock the trigger safety.
+Hold a metal part of the gun firmly to the side of a grounded metal pail, and trigger the gun to relieve the pressure.

-- 5. Engage the gun safety latch.
+- 5. Lock the gun trigger safety.

-- 6. Open the pressure drain valve.
-Leave the pressure drain valve open until you are ready to spray again.
+- 6. Open the pressure drain valve, having a container ready to catch the drainage.
+Leave the valve open until you are ready to spray again.

-If you suspect that the spray tip or hose is completely clogged, or that pressure has not been fully relieved after following the steps above, VERY SLOWLY loosen the tip guard retaining nut or hose end coupling to relieve pressure gradually, then loosen completely.
-Now clear the tip or hose obstruction.
+If you suspect that the spray tip or hose is completely clogged, or that pressure has not been fully relieved after following the steps above, VERY SLOWLY loosen the tip guard retaining nut or hose end coupling to relieve the pressure gradually, then loosen completely.
+Now clear the tip or hose.